A credible interval is the interval in which an (unobserved) parameter has a given probability.

 Remember that an alpha level, α, defines the amount of uncertainty; the probability that we support the alternate hypothesis when really, the null hypothesis is true.
 We can say that our 100 (1 – α) % credible interval C defines the subset on the parameter space, which we’ll call θ, such that the integral

-π here is the prior probability distribution.
-So, for instance, if you needed a 95 percent credible interval, you would be working to find the interval over which the integral of the prior probability distribution sums to 0.95.
+π here is the posterior probability distribution.
+So, for instance, if you needed a 95 percent credible interval, you would be working to find the interval over which the integral of the posterior probability distribution sums to 0.95.

 There’s one shortcut we can sometimes take.
 If the parameter space θ is a discrete space — that is, if we’re working with a set of discrete data points rather than a continuous distribution– we can sum over our interval rather than take an integral.